Recent Articles

 • Jan van Stinemolen's 1582 Naples Panorama: A Hidden View

-• 0339 Il sottofondo roccioso della città: osservazione della natura e caratteri insediativi nella veduta di Napoli di Jan van Stinemolen
+• 0340 Il contesto biografico e creativo della veduta panoramica di Napoli di Jan van Stinemolen

 • Unlocking Jan van Stinemolen's 1582 Panorama of Naples

-Discover how new research into Jan van Stinemolen's 1582 Panorama of Naples reveals it as a complex artistic construction, not a simple snapshot, using digitized maps to unlock its hidden narratives.
+New research reveals Jan van Stinemolen's 1582 Panorama of Naples is a complex artistic construction, not a simple snapshot.
+A collaborative project decoded its sites and hidden narrative.

 • Jan van Stinemolen's Naples: A Panoramic Experience

-Jan van Stinemolen's 16th-century view of Naples isn't a faulty map.
-It's a visual device designed to evoke the experience of a panoramic vista, challenging how we interpret historical cityscapes.
+Reconsidering Jan van Stinemolen's view of Naples not as an inaccurate map, but as an artistic device designed to evoke the immersive experience of a panoramic vista, connecting visual art with literary tradition.

 • Jan van Stinemolen: The Lost Artist Behind Naples' Panoramic View

-Explore the mysterious life of Jan van Stinemolen (1518-1582), the Renaissance artist and silversmith whose panoramic View of Naples blends art, cartography, and natural history.
+Explore the mysterious life and innovative art of Jan van Stinemolen (1518–1582), the Renaissance artist behind the spectacular panoramic View of Naples.
+Discover how he blended mapmaking with painting.

 • Jan van Stinemolen's 1582 Naples Panorama: A Hidden View

-• Unlocking Jan van Stinemolen's Panorama of Naples
+• Decoding Jan van Stinemolen's Panorama of Naples (1582)

-Discover how recent research revealed Jan van Stinemolen's 1582 Panorama of Naples is far more than a simple historical snapshot, uncovering its complex artistic construction and identified locations through collaborative, interdisciplinary study.
+New research reveals Jan van Stinemolen's 1582 Panorama of Naples is far more than a simple city view.
+Discover how this collaborative project uncovered its complex artistic construction and historical significance.

 • Jan van Stinemolen: The Lost Artist Behind Naples' Panoramic View